kongzilla-ks/kong/docs/solana_integration_overview.md

 ## Solana Integration Architecture Overview

-The Kong Solana integration allows for fast native swaps between IC and SOL/SPL tokens.
-In many ways, the architecture is just an extension of the IC-only framework that KongSwap was built upon.
+The Kong Solana integration allows for fast, native swaps between Internet Computer (IC) and Solana (SOL/SPL) tokens.
+This was accomplished by extending the Kong's existing IC-only architecture to support the Solana network.

-In the original KongSwap, all tokens were deposited to the kong_backend canister and then the accounting was kept in stable memory.
-This allowed for the single canister architecture where all deposits went to kong_backend, accounting was then in stable memory and settlement would also be done from kong_backend.
-We extend this for Solana, where kong_backend creates 1 Solana wallet address through the IC management canister and all users deposit SOL/SPL tokens into this address, accounting is done again in stable memory and if settlement is needed on the Solana chain, kong_backend's Solana wallet is used for the transfer.
-Unlike many examples and chain-key minting bridging, we do not generate a new address for every user.
+The current Kong Swap operated on a single-canister architecture.
+All tokens were deposited into the kong_backend canister, with accounting handled in stable memory.
+This setup allowed deposits, accounting, and settlements to all be managed by the same canister.

+To integrate Solana, we extended this architecture.
+The kong_backend canister uses the IC management canister to create a single Solana wallet address.
+All users deposit their SOL/SPL tokens into this one address, and accounting is still tracked in stable memory.
+For any settlements needed on the Solana chain, the kong_backend's Solana wallet is used to complete the transfer.

+This approach is different from many other bridging solutions and chain-key minting examples, as we do not create a new Solana wallet address for every user.

-From a user's point of view, the 1 Solana wallet address is really the "only" new enhancement for Kong.
-If a user wants to swap SOL for ICP, the user just needs to deposit SOL to Kong's Solana address, calls swap() on the kong_backend and then will receive ICP from kong_backend.
-For swapping ICP to SOL.USDC, the user deposits ICP to kong_backend, calls swap() on the kong_backend and then kong_backend will transfer from its Solana address the SOL.USDC to complete the swap.
-Therfore, SOL/SPL tokens stay on the Solana blockchain and IC tokens stay on the IC blockchain and allow users to swap tokens natively.
+From a user's perspective, the integration adds a single Solana wallet address to Kong.
+The user experience remains simple and familiar.

+If you want to swap SOL for ICP, you just deposit your SOL to Kong's Solana address and call the swap() function on the kong_backend canister.
+You'll then receive ICP directly from the same canister.

+Conversely, to swap ICP for SOL.USDC, you deposit your ICP into the kong_backend canister and call swap().
+The canister will then complete the transaction by transferring the SOL.USDC from its Solana wallet to your address.

+This design keeps SOL/SPL tokens on the Solana network and IC tokens on the Internet Computer blockchain, enabling seamless, native token swaps for users.

-Behind the scenes, we had to create kong_rpc which acts as a proxy server to read and relay Solana transactions to the kong_backend.
-It's functions much like the Solana RPC canister, but we had to write our own initially until this was released.
-Here's some of the functionality,
+Behind the scenes, we built kong_rpc, a proxy server that reads and relays Solana transfers to the kong_backend.
+We developed our own proxy because the public Solana RPC canister was not available at the time.

+Here's how kong_rpc works:

 1. Proxy between RPC node provider (Validation Cloud, QuickNode, ...)
 2. Sends periodically the latest tx hash from the Solana chain to kong_backend as any transactions requires a recent tx hash